Flavonoid: Color spectrum

 Flavonoid synthesis in plants is induced by light color spectrums at both high and low energy radiations.
 Low energy radiations are accepted by phytochrome, while high energy radiations are accepted by carotenoids, flavins, cryptochromes in addition to phytochromes.
 The photomorphogenic process of phytochrome-mediated flavonoid biosynthesis has been observed in Amaranthus, barley, maize, Sorghum and turnip.
 Red light promotes flavonoid synthesis.

 Availability through microorganisms

-Several recent research articles have demonstrated the efficient production of flavonoid molecules from genetically engineered microorganisms. and the project SynBio4Flav aims to provide a cost-effective alternative to current flavonoid production breaking down their complex biosynthetic pathways into standardized specific parts, which can be transferred to engineered microorganisms within Synthetic Microbial Consortia to promote flavonoid assembly through distributed catalysis.
+Research has shown production of flavonoid molecules from genetically engineered microorganisms.

 Tests for detection

 Shinoda test

 Four pieces of magnesium filings are added to the ethanolic extract followed by few drops of concentrated hydrochloric acid.
 A pink or red colour indicates the presence of flavonoid.
 Colours varying from orange to red indicated flavones, red to crimson indicated flavonoids, crimson to magenta indicated flavonones.

 Sodium hydroxide test

 About 5 mg of the compound is dissolved in water, warmed, and filtered.
 10% aqueous sodium hydroxide is added to 2 ml of this solution.
 This produces a yellow coloration.
 A change in color from yellow to colorless on addition of dilute hydrochloric acid is an indication for the presence of flavonoids.